 (v) If any assignment or subletting is permitted, any income, or value of any other consideration received by Tenant as a result of such transaction shall be included in Gross Sales.

-Gross Sales shall include any deposit accepted and retained by Tenant.
+Gross Sales shall include any deposit accepted and retained by Tenant except for direct donations to Tenant, grants, or sponsorships.
 Each installment or

 credit sale shall be treated as a sale for the full price in the month during which such sale is made, regardless of whether or when Tenant receives payment.
 No franchise, value added tax, capital stock tax, tax based upon assets or net worth or gross receipt tax, and no income or similar tax based on income or profits shall be deducted from Gross Sales.